d7dsem/d7-console-colors/README.md

 # d7-console-colors
 Simple colorizer for Windows terminal

-Example of usage is in
+Example of usage is in ExampleForeGround()